 Barbara is a contributing writer in Coaching for Results: Expert advice from 25 international coaches; Keys to a Good Life: Wisdom to unlock your power within; Thin Threads: Grief and renewal; and Fresh Grief: Inspirational storiesfrom opentohope.com.

-Meeting planners consider her easy to work with while planning the program and consistently ask her to come back for additional events.
+Meeting planners consider Barbara easy to work with while planning the program and consistently ask her to come back for additional events.